National Register of Historic Places listings in Stearns County, Minnesota

 This is a list of the National Register of Historic Places listings in Stearns County, Minnesota.
 It is intended to be a complete list of the properties and districts on the National Register of Historic Places in Stearns County, Minnesota, United States.
 The locations of National Register properties and districts for which the latitude and longitude coordinates are included below, may be seen in an online map.

-There are 36 properties and districts listed on the National Register in the county, including one National Historic Landmark.
-A supplementary list includes three additional sites that were formerly on the National Register.
+There are 35 properties and districts listed on the National Register in the county, including one National Historic Landmark.
+A supplementary list includes four additional sites that were formerly on the National Register.